Owen-Hoglund/Flight-Tracker/README.md

 - As of right now, I havent found a suitable API to populate the flight prices with real current data.
 For a number of reasons, I am choosing to forgo this for the time being: Firstly, I do not want to pay for an API for this project as it could become costly.
 Secondly, as a proof of concept, I implemented random data generation capability which is sufficient to prove the software works given real data.
-However, should I ever want to connect an API, I believe it would take minimal effort to implement and no revision to the code, only the addition of a few new functions (API calls, a minimal data processing).
+However, should I ever want to connect an API, I believe it would take minimal effort to implement and no revision to the code, only the addition of a few new functions (API calls, minimal data processing).

 ## File Guide